versatica/mediasoup-website/overview.md

 * a JavaScript layer exposing a modern ECMAScript 6 [API](/api/), and
 * a subprocess that handles the media layer (ICE, DTLS, RTP and so on).

 Both components communicate to each other by means of inter-process communication.
-From the point of view of the developer, the application integrating **mediasoup** should just worry about the JavaScript [API](/api/) exposed by the library.
+However, from the point of view of the developer, the application integrating **mediasoup** should just care about the JavaScript [API](/api/) exposed by the library.

+It's also noticeable the fact that **mediasoup** does not include or mandate a network signaling protocol (such as SIP or XMPP) but, instead, lets the application developer choose and implement the desired one.

 ## Design goals

 * Be a Node.js library: `npm install mediasoup`
 * Be minimalist: just handle the media layer
-* Don't deal with network signaling protocols (SIP, XMPP, etc)
 * Expose a modern ECMAScript 6 [API](/api/) in sync with [ORTC](http://ortc.org/)
 * Work with current WebRTC client implementations